 But if you do have the annual work plans, I would suggest the following:

-- Based on your plans define very clearly what your messaging for that year is – this helps you communicate very succinctly what it is you are about as an organisation and what you do.
+- Based on your plans define very clearly messaging for each year – this helps you communicate very succinctly what it is you are about as an organisation and what you do.

 - Clearly define the people you intend to engage with; in other words, your target audience.
 You need to be very direct.
 Because this determines the language and channel of communication.
 If you are talking to urban Kenyan youth vs middle-aged village traders language will matter, this a Sheng vs Swahili / Ethnic language situation.
 This determines whether you will use social media or ethnic radio or both.
 It matters because language is the basis of how we understand the world around us, and how we are influenced.
 And it determines the channel of communication.
 If you are communicating in straight-laced English it needs to be for the audience that resonates most with it.
 That also means if you are engaging with Corporate Kenya or the Government of Kenya, writing letters in colloquial and grammatically incorrect form won’t get you very far.